 - Systems workshop: operations and deployments

 The case study will be carried out as an open workshop using the OWL 2 / Protégé implementation of the Caminao kernel.
-The kernel itself (Cake_WIPg) and the case study (A Diner in bOwls) can be consulted on the Protégé portal.
+Preliminary versions of the kernel itself (Cake_WIPg) and the case study (A Diner in bOwls) can be consulted on the Protégé portal.

 This opening episode is focused on inventories and meant to serve as a pilot for the whole series.

-As far as information systems are concerned, EA requirements should first decide what is to be represented, and why; and then determine which subset is already represented by supporting systems.
+As far as information systems are concerned, EA requirements should first decide what is to be represented (aka surrogates), and why; and then determine which subset is already represented by supporting systems.

 Inventories provide a smooth learning curve to modeling issues, starting with the representation of physical items and the necessary distinction between what can be known from the environment, and what must be managed by the enterprise.

 Models are symbolic representations of environments and managed objects and activities with regard to given objectives.
 The primary objective is therefore to draw a line between relevant categories and irrelevant ones.
 That task can be illustrated with inventories in a restaurant pantry.

 In theory there are two basic modeling approaches: (a) the modeling of conceptual hierarchies with inventories defined as features or, (b) the modeling of inventories with references to externally defined conceptual hierarchies.
 In practice the first (conceptual) approach would tie the enterprise information architecture to an external reference system, or compel the enterprise to define and maintain its own conceptual model in line with the ones set in the environment.

 To begin with, management will want to know the contents of the diner’s pantry without being too specific about the details of inventories.
 To that end an enterprise architecture pattern (≈) is introduced to deal with management issues independently of the nature and use of the elements considered.
 Typically, such a pattern for products references should include name, code, what pertains to shelf life, and the quantities at hand.